sweattep/ancient_quotes/README.md

 >And believe in what I have sent down confirming that which is with you, and be not the first to disbelieve in it.
 And do not exchange My signs for a small price, and fear Me.

+>And among the People of the Scripture is he who, if you entrust him with a great amount [of wealth], he will return it to you.
+And among them is he who, if you entrust him with a [single] silver coin, he will not return it to you unless you are constantly standing over him

+>Beautified for people is the love of that which they desire - of women and sons, heaped-up sums of gold and silver, fine branded horses, and cattle and tilled land.

 >You must make it clear to the people and not conceal it.